-Second, according to the Measures for the Administration of Memberships of Zhengzhou Commodity Exchange, ZCE conducts sampling or comprehensive inspection of a member's implementation of the business rules each year and regularly checks participant that breaches, or no longer meets, the participation requirements. a member's compliance with participation requirements, etc.
+Second, according to the Measures for the Administration of Memberships of Zhengzhou Commodity Exchange, ZCE conducts sampling or comprehensive inspection of a member's implementation of the business rules each year and regularly checks a member's compliance with participation requirements, etc.

-Third, the Measures for the Administration of Memberships ofZhengzhou Commodity Exchange explicitly states that a member shall timely report significant changes in its operation and other aspects to the Exchange in writing.
+Third, the Measures for the Administration of Memberships of Zhengzhou Commodity Exchange explicitly states that a member shall timely report significant changes in its operation and other aspects to the Exchange in writing.
 The foregoing measures ensure that participants are able to comply with ZCE's participation criteria on an ongoing manner.

-For participants with a deteriorating risk profile, the Measures for the Administration of Memberships of Zhengzhou CommodityExchange provides that the Exchange shall have the authority to require a member to make corrections within a certain period in the event that the member is involved in any of the following conditions: I . poor financial management, long-term loss, poor business performance or significant decline of repayment capability; II . significant problems are detected during annual inspection.
+For participants with a deteriorating risk profile, the Measures for the Administration of Memberships of Zhengzhou Commodity Exchange provides that the Exchange shall have the authority to require a member to make corrections within a certain period in the event that the member is involved in any of the following conditions I . poor financial management, long-term loss, poor business performance or significant decline of repayment capability II . significant problems are detected during annual inspection.